gohuang4/Go-Food-Me/Docs/journals/Howard-Yuan.md

 Had to get married, couldn't contribute today 8/22/2022
 Decided to go forth with a FARM stack approach.
 Researching FastAPI, React, and MongoDB.
+8/23/2022
+FastAPI is working.
+Backend complete.
+Finally got the logo to show up on homepage